GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 ## Overview

 The Tabs API not only offers features for manipulating and managing tabs, but can also detect the [language][tabs-detect-language] of the tab, take a [screenshot][tabs-capture], and [communicate][tabs-message] with a content script.

 {% Aside %}

-The service worker and extension pages can use the Tabs API.
-Content scripts cannot.
+The Tabs API can be used in the service worker and extension pages, but not in content scripts.

 {% endAside %}

 ## Manifest {: #manifest }

 Most functions don't require any permission, like, for example: [creating][tabs-create] a new tab, [reloading][tabs-reload] a tab, [navigating][tabs-update] to another URL, etc.

 ### Permissions {: #perms }

 A permission is only required to access the `url`, `pendingUrl`, `title`, and `favIconUrl` of [`tabs.Tab`][tab] or to capture a screenshot.
 Consider the following when requesting permissions:

-[Host permissions][doc-match]
-: With host permissions, the extension has access to the tab data of the URL match patterns and the ability to capture screenshots.
+[Host permissions][doc-match] : With host permissions, the extension has access to the tab data of the URL match patterns and the ability to capture screenshots.

 {% Aside %}

 A better alternative for capturing the visible tab or current tab data, is the `"activeTab"` permission, which doesn't trigger any warnings.
 See the [activeTab][doc-activetab] for usage details.

 {% endAside %}

-Tabs permission
-: Use the `"tabs"` permission to access the tab data of all tabs.
+Tabs permission : Use the `"tabs"` permission to access the tab data of all tabs.

 The following are examples of how to declare each permission in the [manifest][doc-manifest].